adamraider/blog/_posts/2024-08-13-take-care-of-your-ears.md

 ## Understanding noise exposure

 Noise is typically described in decibels (dB), with louder noises having a higher decibel number.
 Humans do not hear all frequencies equally though.
-To account for this, there are different weightings applied to the decibel measurement, the most common in North America being dBA, indicating the ["A" weighting](https://en.wikipedia.org/wiki/A-weighting).
+To account for this, there are different weightings applied to the decibel measurement.
+The most common in North America being dBA, indicating the ["A" weighting](https://en.wikipedia.org/wiki/A-weighting).

 <style>
 .db-chart {